green-coding-solutions/website/content/jobs/green-software-developer.en.md

 ### How your typical week looks like

 When working at Green Coding Solutions GmbH as an engineer, the work is quite different from traditional coding jobs.

-Accurate energy measurements of software is still a hard engineering problem and thus your work entails not only plain writing code according to a specification.

-Many already established measurement solutions do not work in Cloud environment and usually we have to find ways how to still get the best possible data.
+Accurately measuring the energy consumption of software is still a challenging engineering problem.
+That means your work will go beyond just writing code to a specification—it also involves creative problem-solving and critical thinking.
+Many existing measurement solutions don’t work well in cloud or virtualised environments, so we often need to find creative ways to still gather the best possible data.

 Some typical work items are:
 - Architecture planning for benchmarking software